Tortilla Chip

 Pro Tips

-- Transfer to airtight container immediately after opening
+- Transfer opened chips to airtight container to prevent staleness

 Origin & Heritage